adrianc2603/CryptoApp/README.md

 src/main/resources.
 The online APIs will provide the user with real-time cryptocurrency information, whereas the offline APIs will provide stubbed, hardcoded information.

+Please not that this application requires the Gradle build tool.
 To run the application, type in to the command line "gradle run --args="input output", replacing both 'input' and 'output' with either 'online' or 'offline', depending on which version of the input/output APIs you wish to use.

 When the application launches, the user is asked to enter a balance.
 This balance represents the upperbound on an amount the user can convert with.
 Once a valid balance